 13 Trailblazing Facts About Kamala Harris

-When she was sworn in on January 3 as a Democratic senator from California, Kamala Harris became only the second African-American woman to serve in the Senate, as well as the first-ever person of South Asian descent to serve.
+Kamala Harris, who announced her entry into the 2020 presidential race on January 21, 2019, is known as a trailblazer.
+When she was first sworn in as a Democratic senator from California in 2017, she became only the second African-American woman to serve in the Senate, as well as the first-ever person of South Asian descent to serve.
 But being a pioneer isn’t new for her.
 The child of immigrants from Jamaica and India, Harris was also the first woman elected as District Attorney of San Francisco and the first woman, the first African-American, and the first person of South Asian descent to become Attorney General of California.
-Those are just a few of her inspiring firsts—read on for 13 facts about this trailblazing woman.
+Those are just a few of her inspiring firsts—read on for more facts about Harris.

 Kamalā is one of many Sanskrit words meaning lotus, as well as a name for Lakshmi, the Hindu goddess of wealth and good fortune.
 Harris’s middle name, Devi, is a Sanskrit word used within Hinduism as the general term for a goddess.
 (Shyamala named her second daughter Maya Lakshmi, continuing the goddess trend.)

 2. She comes from an impressive and international family.